-At the Institute of China Studies, we value innovative teaching formats and research-oriented teaching:
+At the Institute of Chinese Studies, we value innovative teaching formats and research-oriented teaching:

 Small seminar-style classes